 The Board has endorsed a policy of compliance and risk management to suit the risk profile of the Credit Union and to comply with APRA's risk management standards.
-The Credit Union's risk management framework focuses on the major areas of market risk, credit risk and operational risk.
+The Credit Union's risk management framework focuses on the major areas of market risk, strategic risk, capital risk, liquidity risk, credit risk and operational risk.
 Authority flows from the Board of Directors to the Board Audit Committee (BAC) and Board Risk Committee (BRC) which is integral to the management of risk.
 The following diagram gives an overview of the organisation's risk management structure: